- Technical Information

 Open to Closed Operation

-Current flows to the coil, the electromagnetic force is created in such direction that the attractive force increases and becomes stronger than the spring.
+Current flows to the coil, the electromagnetic force is created so that the attractive force increases and becomes more vital than the spring.
 Then, the plunger moves towards the pole piece.